petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/objects-tutorials/using-apis/using-nested-fields-with-rest-apis.md

 {bdg-secondary}`Available Liferay 7.4 U69+/GA69+`

 With custom object APIs, you can use the `nestedFields` parameter to return multiple levels of related objects in a single GET request.
-The `nestedFieldsDepth` parameter determines the depth of object entries included in the query: `0-5`.
+To do this, you must pass the names of the relationships you want to include in the query.
+If these relationships span multiple levels, then you must use the `nestedFieldsDepth` parameter to indicate the depth of entries included in the query (i.e., `0-5`).

 ```{tip}
 The `nestedFields` parameter is a convenient way to retrieve information that would usually require multiple requests.
 With it, you can retrieve an entry along with its related entries.
 To return only the related entries, Liferay provides dedicated [relationship APIs](../../understanding-object-integrations/headless-framework-integration.md#relationship-rest-apis).
 See [Using Relationship REST APIs](./using-relationship-rest-apis.md) for an introduction.